CornellNLP/CS4300_Flask_template/app/data/README.md

 }

 Right now there are two folders: debates and others.
-I think we should focus on debates for the firs prototype.
+I think we should focus on debates for the first prototype.